-Sculpture designed by Jaume Plensa, anaward representing the principles of the Daniel Carasso Fellowship Made of acrylic resin, its white colour symbolises a future yet to be defined.
+The Award: Sculpture by Jaume Plensa

+Made of acrylic resin, its white colour symbolises a future yet to be defined.
 According to the artist, the sculpture represents the work carried out by people to improve the lives of others

-The artist Jaume Plensa was responsible for designing the award received by the three postdoctoral researchers recognised by the Foundation since 2012.
+The artist Jaume Plensa was responsible for designing the award received by the postdoctoral researchers recognised by the Foundation since 2012.
 With the aim of establishing a dialogue between the two complementary and cross-cutting lines of work of the Foundation - Citizen Art and Sustainable Food - the Catalonian artist was chosen to design the award due to his interest in representing the diversity of the human figure and the languages that unite people, common themes shared by both the Foundation and the Daniel Carasso Fellowship.